25 Best Crochet Blogs You Need to Follow in 2026

 Evelyn and Peter Crochet brings a fresh, modern perspective to the crochet world.
 This blog features a growing collection of well-written patterns with a focus on contemporary wearables and accessories.
 The designs are stylish and wearable, with clear instructions that make even more complex projects achievable.
 Evelyn and Peter also maintain an active social media presence, sharing behind-the-scenes content and connecting with their growing community of followers.

-Best for: Trend-conscious crocheters looking for modern, stylish patterns and a vibrant community of fellow crafters.
+Best for: Trend-conscious crocheters looking for modern, stylish patterns and an active community of fellow crafters.

 19. Stitchberry Blog